-Make Music Madison is presented by the generous support of Madison Arts Commission and Isthmus with additional sponsorship by Dane Arts, Digital 206 – La Voz de Latina America desde Wisconsin, Wisconsin Public Radio, WORT FM Community Radio, and WSUM Student Radio.
+Make Music Madison 2019 was presented by the generous support of Madison Arts Commission and Isthmus with additional sponsorship by Dane Arts, Digital 206 – La Voz de Latina America desde Wisconsin, Wisconsin Public Radio, WORT FM Community Radio, and WSUM Student Radio.

-In 2019 our celebration takes place on a Friday.
+In 2020 our celebration takes place on Sunday, June 21st which is Father’s Day!
 Coffee shops, restaurants, front porches, and businesses all over Madison will fill their locations with song.
-Lunch patrons may find themselves serenaded by a middle school string quartet.
-And after 5, the city will ring with music.
+Brunch patrons may find themselves serenaded by a middle school string quartet.
+Residents will travel all over the city to see new neighborhoods and enjoy live music.

 Make Music Madison is:

 - A way for all Madisonians to celebrate the summer solstice, enjoying the longest day of the year, while sampling a buffet of musical merriment.

 - A DIY city-wide celebration when almost any way to make music can and will happen.